fSEM (Sep 2020 - )

-We're figuring out how to build a frugal SEM (O($500)) with Prof. Fabian Pease in Prof. Manu Prakash's course on Frugal Science!
-More on this later; Link to Project pitch
+We tried figuring out how to build a frugal SEM (O($500)) with Prof. Fabian Pease in Prof. Manu Prakash's course on Frugal Science.
+Link to Project pitch.

 Quantum dots

-(Click for a pretty detailed Wiki page) are nanoparticles and these are
+(Click for a pretty detailed Wiki page) are semiconducting nanoparticles.

-their size!
-The size of these nanoparticles is usually changed by simply
+their size.
+The size of these nanoparticles can be changed by simply

 varying some parameters during their chemical synthesis.